SZtools/SZ-docs/docs/source/index.rst

 A dataset and QGIS project are available in `test <./test_data>`_ folder to test the plugin.

 .. figure:: ../images/test.png
-   :alt: Add plugin repository
+   :alt: Output A
-   :width: 50%
+   :width: 80%
-   :align: center
+   :align: left

 .. figure:: ../images/output.png
-   :alt: Add plugin repository
+   :alt: Output B
-   :width: 50%
+   :width: 80%
-   :align: center
+   :align: left

 Third-part libraries and plugins used
 -------------------------------------